preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/user-types/index.rst

 All users in Omnia will be assigned a user type.
 User types are also used when creating Omnia users and when setting up dynamic groups.
 It's also possible to create customized user profile cards for different user types.

+**Important note!** In Omnia 7.5 authentication settings is set per user type.
+See below for more information.

 If any user types has been set up so far, they are listed here, for example:

 .. image:: user-management-types-new.png